-A new Government Accounting Standards Board (GASB) leasing standard (known as GASB 87) could wind up having a significant impact on municipalities and their balance sheets, and while full implementation isn’t expected until June 30, 2021, the time for cities, towns and quasi-public agencies to begin preparing for these new standards is now.
+A new Government Accounting Standards Board (GASB) leasing standard (known as GASB 87) could wind up having a significant impact on municipalities and their balance sheets, and while full implementation isn’t expected until June 30, 2022 (GASB 95 extended the previous implementation date of this standard by 18 months due to COVID-19), the time for cities, towns and quasi-public agencies to begin preparing for these new standards is now.

 The standard applies to any government entity that has operating leases, i.e. rent expense or rental income.
 Under the new GASB standard, the new lease reporting model requires these leases to be reported as financing transactions with the exception being any leases that are short term (less than one year).